Greenwashing, greenwishing, & greenhushing

 3) Furthermore, a 2022² survey found that 75% of institutional investors are wary of greenwashing and are likely to avoid investing in companies perceived to be making misleading environmental claims which can have a significant impact on access to capital.

-has also made its way into ESG vocabulary.
+A more recent term known as greenhushing has also made its way into ESG vocabulary.

 Greenwishing, seemingly innocuous in comparison to greenwashing, is a term used to refer to those expressing a desire to become more sustainable, but setting unrealistic targets and not having the means to take significant actions to bring about meaningful change and ultimately, hit said targets.
 The fundamental difference when comparing to greenwashing is the intent, whereby the former refers to a deliberate attempt to mislead others whilst the latter is unintentional, but some would argue negligence.

-Steps to Navigating ESG Communication Challenges
+Steps to navigating ESG communication challenges

-Step 1: Conduct a Regulatory Review
+Step 1: Conduct a regulatory review

 Understand the ESG requirements and guidelines that apply to your business to ensure compliance and avoid misleading claims.